-When we began the critical examination of our institution, which emerged from the 1915 Panama-California Exposition, we immediately found that over the course of its history the Museum had acquired the bodies and belongings of Indigenous people, in the United States and globally, in ways that were legal but not just or equitable.
+When we began the critical examination of our institution, we immediately found that over the course of its history the Museum had acquired the bodies and belongings of Indigenous people, in the United States and globally, in ways that were legal but unjust or inequitable.

 For a vast majority of our acquisitions, the transactions that caused belongings to leave Indigenous communities are often obscured by a lack of transparent or available documentation in our records.
 By simply labeling displayed items with a donor or purchase acknowledgment, the Museum effectively erased the genocide, warfare, displacement, and oppression perpetrated against Indigenous communities.
 Furthermore, by rarely including Indigenous voices in decisions made about the presentation or stewardship practices of their ancestors and belongings, our institution perpetuated the ongoing colonization and appropriation of Indigenous cultures.

 Implementing the Decolonizing Initiatives Strategic Plan and associated policies will be our work for the next several decades.
-This work will be infused within the fabric of our organizational model.
-For example, our decolonial work will be present within fundraising, finance, governance, visitor experience, marketing and communications, and even human resources.
+This work will be infused within the fabric of our organizational model, including but not limited to fundraising, finance, governance, visitor experience, marketing and communications, and even human resources.